cranchange/cran_change.org/letter.md

 9. Publish a succession plan for the CRAN administrators nearing retirement
 10. Publish an account of resources CRAN receives, detailing how they are spent

-The first reaction to our proposal is likely to be: "We're just volunteers, we don't have the resources to do this".
-A counter argument to that is that being under-resourced does not excuse problems with CRAN administrative practices, rather it provides further evidence that reform is required.
+We appreciate a lot of reform is being sought from what is a famously small team of administrators.
+However, being under-resourced does not mitigate the shortcomings of CRAN's current practices, rather it is an argument in itself that reform is needed so that CRAN may attract the resources to perform its valuable role sustainably.

 ## Supporting this petition